Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 </p>

 ### Deploy your application
-Once Qovery is installed on your AWS account, you have the possibility to create a [project][docs.main-concepts.project].
+Once Qovery is installed on your AWS account, you have the possibility to create a [project][docs.using-qovery.configuration.project].
 A project contains multiple apps on different environments (production, staging, dev).
-Learn more on the [project][docs.main-concepts.project] and [environment][docs.main-concepts.environment] concepts.
+Learn more on the [project][docs.using-qovery.configuration.project] and [environment][docs.using-qovery.configuration.environment] concepts.

 #### Create a project